This site deals mainly with

 reconstructing the hoplite of the Persian War era, 490-480 BC,

-later gear as well, e.g. 7th-6th centuries BC, Peloponnesian War
+and later gear, e.g. 7th-6th centuries BC, Peloponnesian War

 This is NOT an attempt to start an ancient Greek living history group or hoplite unit!
 However, I have decided to adjust my descriptions and recommendations to reflect a level of historical accuracy roughly equivalent to what my Roman group, the Twentieth Legion, strives to maintain.
 So when I say that something is "unacceptable", it would be rejected for use by anyone portraying a hoplite as part of the Twentieth Legion.
 If you are not part of the Twentieth Legion, obviously you can read my rules as "more like guidelines", as they say (even if you are a non-member at a Twentieth Legion event!).
 But if you stick to my guidelines as closely as you can, very few hoplite groups in the world will find much fault with your clothing and gear.
 Note that the level of accuracy I aim for is NOT what I would consider "stitch-counting" or extreme, and a number of compromises are taken as givens right off the bat (e.g., machine-woven fabrics, modern alloys, etc.).
 Also note that this site will probably never be as in-depth and thorough as the Twentieth Legion site, but please let me know if you feel something is notably lacking!